Learn More

 Caring for the Caregiver series, Dr. Shivajan Sivapalan, M.D. & Dr. Kira Vimalakathan, C.

-Washington’s Long‑Term Services and Supports Workforce report gives a short, clear look at the people who help older adults and people with disabilities in our state.
+Washington’s Long‑Term Services and Supports Workforce report gives a clear picture of the people who support older adults and people with disabilities.